push-based/ws_ng_perf_bankdata_23/exercises/change-detection - OnPush.md

 ### AppComponent

-Let's do one simple but significant change and make our `AppComponent` use `ChangeDetectionStrategy.OnPush` changeDetection.
+Let's do one simple but significant change and make our `AppComponent` use `ChangeDetectionStrategy.OnPush` changeDetection

 <details>
     <summary>Use ChangeDetection OnPush</summary>